 Want to know how to do something in After Effects?
-The web is brimming with tutorials for people wanting to learn about Adobe's 3D, motion graphics and animation software.
+The web is brimming with tutorials for people wanting to learn about Adobe Creative Cloud's 3D, motion graphics and animation software.
 But sometimes it can be an uphill struggle finding the tutorial that's right for you.

 This easy-to-follow video tutorial from the Greayscalegorilla team explains the basics of animating and pre-comping in After Effects.